Table of Contents[Hide][Show]

 Navigating the Sun Life Long-Term Disability Appeals Process

 Appealing a Sun Life LTD denial requires careful preparation and attention to detail.
+The process can be overwhelming, especially when you’re already dealing with health challenges and financial uncertainty.

 Request Your Complete Claim File